al901010/Supplement_Lipophilicity_BloodPartitoning_PAs/README.md

 ___

-This repository contains code and data used in the following publication:
+This repository contains data used in the following publication:

-A. Lehmann et al. In vitro Characterization of Lipophilicity and Blood Partitioning of Pyrrolizidine Alkaloids and their N-oxides for PBTK Modeling.
+A. Lehmann et al. Characterization of lipophilicity and blood Partitioning of pyrrolizidine alkaloids and their N-oxides in vitro and in silico for PBTK Modeling.
 (2024)

 https://doi.org/...